wall hanging with a humble house picture

 house walls and door

-Love Your Home.
+Love Your Home

-Maybe your home is smaller (or bigger) than you wish.
-Maybe it is old (or new and unfinished).
-It can be home even so.
-It was hard to learn to love my home when we moved in nearly five years ago.
-Admittedly, it was a very stressful time as our house was much less finished then now (large pieces of black plastic for the inside walls, a rough cement floor etc.), and our second daughter was born just a week after the move.
+Admittedly, it was a very stressful time as our house was much less finished than now (large pieces of black plastic for the inside walls, a rough cement floor, etc.), and our second daughter was born just a week after the move.
 But with time and a few improvements, I am learning that it really is a place I love to come home to.

-My sister in law keeps reminding me that at these ages my children don’t care about how the house is.
-My oldest is six.
-If I think back to when I was that age, we also lived in a tiny house.
-It didn’t bother me then, so why should I think it bothers my children now.
-What they need most is a happy home atmosphere.
+I have heard enough first-hand accounts that remind me that at these young ages, my children don’t care about how the house is.
+If I think back to when I was young, we also lived in a tiny house.
+It didn’t bother me then, so why should I think it bothers my children now?

-Simple ways to make it “Home” on a budget.
+Simple Ways to Make It “Home” on a Budget

 I have heard it said that as homemakers, we are doing the kind of work God did in creation.
-We work hard at making order out of disorder, and bringing beauty into the ugly.
-It requires so much from us to keep things from going to chaos.
-We are not like God to get it done with a simple command, but we are doing a worthy job.
+We work hard at making order out of disorder and bringing beauty into the ugly.
+It requires so much from us to keep things from going into chaos.

-Use Nature.
+Use Nature

 The Creator also loves beauty, and He created it around us to use for free!
 If you wish you could add more to your home, try adding what God has already provided.
-Sometimes a bouquet of flowers adds the perfect touch.

 potted hanging plant

-Occasionally I will look around and think of what I could improve.
+Occasionally I will look around and think of what I could improve without a lot of work.
 Can something that is sitting out go behind a closed door?
 Could I maybe switch out a picture frame or a wall hanging, or rearrange something?
-Maybe you can’t do all you wish, but you can add touches of beauty to your home with what you already have.

 A place that is neat and clean feels more like home to me.
 I am still getting better at this.
 It is something that can be done in any home.
 Even a mud hut with a dirt floor can be swept.

-We are not home yet.
+Remember We are not Home Yet

 Save it for later.